Home Blog Machine Learning Life Cycle: What Are Its Key Stages?

 Conclusion

 To sum up, the machine learning life cycle is a standard framework that data scientists can follow to gain a deeper knowledge of machine learning model development.
-Management of the ML model life cycle is usually conducted around this framework, which includes everything starting from defining the problems and ending with the model’s optimization.
+Management of the ML model life cycle is usually conducted around this framework, which includes everything from defining the problems to optimizing the model.

 Tigran Hovsepyan